My blog posts likely contain affiliate links, including for the Amazon Associates program.

-After all, I know that London has left luggage at most of the train stations.
+I know that London has left luggage at most of the train stations.
 But I wasn’t near one of those places and didn’t want to go out of my way to deal with my bag.
-What popped up?
-A service called Luggage Hero – and my world was opened to the idea of luggage storage apps and alternatives to left luggage services.
+On that day, I discovered a service called Luggage Hero – and my world was opened to the idea of luggage storage apps and alternatives to left luggage services.

 Now I’ve used left luggage services – and they’re super handy.
 I’ve also dropped my luggage at the hotel before checking in (when I’ve stayed in a hotel and needed to) and left it with the bell hop after check out.
 But sometimes, you just need another option.